Generally speaking, it's a waste of energy to advocate for something that has no chance of coming to pass.

 Parcells would have to exercise the option, which would allow him to walk away with the unpaid balance of his contract (said to be $9 million).

 Parcells would then have to decide he wants to continue working, as opposed to taking his $9 million booty and retiring to one of those beaches you see on Corona commercials.
+(According to the story, reported by ESPN's Chris Mortensen, Parcells has his eye on a handful of teams, the Raiders included.)

 If all those stars were to align, this notion would face its most problematic presumption of all — that Raiders boss Al Davis would hire Parcells knowing Parcells would want something approaching full authority within the organization.